+2007; Kerr, 2007).
+Logbook returns are often used to estimate catch per unit (CPUE) (Jansen et al., 2013; Stephens and MacCall, 2004) or for assessing anthropogenic pressure on fish stocks (Jankovskỳ et al., 2011; van der Hammen et al., 2015).
 In Ireland logbook return data from recreational salmon anglers, in particular river-specific weight data, have been used to develop river scale biological reference points, which are used to set conservation limits above which a harvest fishery is allowed (White et al., 2016).
-In practice the level of angling harvest in most salmon fisheries is usually well under the allocated total allowable catch.
 The approach developed by White et al. (2016) is judged to be a significantly improved method of assessing conservation limits and is a major development for the conservation and management of salmon stocks on a river-by-river basis.
 The empirical analysis in this paper utilises the same logbook return data and provides insight into another aspect of river specific management guidance - the efficacy of various fishing methods.
-The purpose of the paper is to demonstrate that valuable fishery management information can be extracted from the logbook data even in the absence of information on angler effort.
-The modelling results can be used to implement a data-driven management regime, e.g. revising regulations related to various fishing methods to adjust expected catch.
+The modelling approach used allows management to assess the potential impact of limiting the method of fishing used in different river systems on catch rates thereby providing valuable information that can be used to influence CPUE.

-A parametric approach is proposed to analyse logbook data and identify the extent to which angling-specific variables are associated with successful catch.
-Unlike previous research, we do not estimate CPUE but focus on factors associated with the probability of a catch, as our dataset contains no information on fishing effort.
+A parametric approach is proposed to analyse logbook data and identify the extent to which anglingspecific variables are associated with successful catch.
+Unlike previous research, we do not estimate CPUE but focus on factors associated with probability of catch, as our dataset contains no information on fishing effort.
 The primary objective of the analysis is to provide fishery managers information on the most successful methods of fishing controlling for differences across fisheries and anglers.
-This information may aid fishery management decisions when the sustainability of fish stocks are threatened.
+This information may aid fishery management decisions when sustainability of fish stocks are threatened.
 A secondary analysis is undertaken with respect to licence types, which vary by duration and geographical location.
-The type of licence purchased will reflect an angler's needs, e.g. 1-day versus season long licence.
-The logbook returns data enable the assessment of the ex-post expected value for money of licence types, i.e. expected catch per licence unit cost, which is information that should be useful for the administration of the licensing system.
-This contrasts with the standard approach to the economic valuation of angling, which usually entails estimating an angling demand function and calculating consumer (angler) surplus (Curtis, 2002; Englin, Lambert, & Shaw, 1997; Grilli, Curtis, Hynes, & O'Reilly, 2018; Hynes, Gaeven, & O'Reilly, 2017; Morey & Waldman, 1998).
+The type of licence purchased will reflect an angler's needs, e.g. 1-day versus season long licence, however, the logbook returns data enable the assessment of the ex-post expected value for money of licence types, i.e. expected catch per licence unit cost, which is information that should be useful for the administration of the licensing system.
+This contrasts with the standard approach to economic valuation of angling, which usually entails estimating an angling demand function and calculating consumer (angler) surplus (Curtis, 2002; Englin et al., 1997; Hynes et al., 2017; Grilli et al., 2018; Morey and Waldman, 1998).

-The remainder of the paper is organised as follows.
+The remainder of the paper is organized as follows.
 Section 2 briefly reviews the state of salmon angling in Ireland.
 Section 3 then presents the methodology used in the analysis.
 Section 4 presents the results.
 Section 5 then discusses how the information generated from the modelling approach used is useful to in terms of regulation and management of recreational fisheries.
 It also includes a discussion of the policy implications related to the model findings.
 Finally, Section 6 offers some conclusions.